Tomás Frías: Revolution spreads to La Paz

 In La Paz, news of the mutiny in Cochabamba gave the quevedistas and corralistas an opportunity to spread revolutionary ideas against the government.
-On December 23, at 11:00, the second battalion, which was stationed in La Paz, mutinied.
+On 23 December, at 11:00, the second battalion, which was stationed in La Paz, mutinied.
 The signal was given by a sentinel who fired a shot and shouted: "Long live Quevedo!"; 25 minutes later, the battalion had seized the city.
-Although Quevedo had been defeated in the elections of 1873, he had not surrender his aspirations of occupying the Palacio Quemado and had continued conspiring to take power by any means.
+Although Quevedo had been defeated in the elections of 1873, he had not surrendered his aspirations of occupying the Palacio Quemado and had continued conspiring to take power by any means.
 An hour after the second battalion had seized the city, a representative of Quevedo entered the city and accepted the revolution in the name of the General.
-On December 24, Generals Gregorio Pérez and Gonzalo Lanza declared themselves for the revolution, promising to maintain order in La Paz after the city witnessed three days of chaos that had left many dead.
-As promised, on December 25 and 26, the revolutionary cuirassiers cleaned the city of looters and murderers.
-On January 5, 1875, Quevedo entered the city, paradoxically only months after he had voted in favor of Frías at the National Assembly, helping the President to solve the question of legitimacy with his vote.
+On 24 December, Generals Gregorio Pérez and Gonzalo Lanza declared themselves for the revolution, promising to maintain order in La Paz after the city witnessed three days of chaos that had left many dead.
+As promised, on the 25 and 26 of December, the revolutionary cuirassiers cleaned the city of looters and murderers.
+On 5 January 1875, Quevedo entered the city, paradoxically only months after he had voted in favor of Frías at the National Assembly, helping the President to solve the question of legitimacy with his vote.
 Although Quevedo had resources, he did not have the approval of the masses and lacked popularity, an issue which he had to solve in order to carry out his revolution.

 Casimiro Corral had been living in Puno for the past months when the revolutions of Cochabamba and La Paz took place.
-Regardless of his opposition to Frías, on January 1, he declared himself in favour of the government in a lengthy manifesto, where he decried the violence committed in La Paz by the revolutionaries.
+Regardless of his opposition to Frías, on 1 January, he declared himself in favour of the government in a lengthy manifesto, where he decried the violence committed in La Paz by the revolutionaries.
 However, Corral's declaration carried no weight, as he truly intended to take over the revolution instead of preventing the fall of the government.
-As such, on January 5, Corral and Quevedo met, and the two caudillos came to an agreement which was published on January 9 as a revolutionary manifesto.
+As such, on 5 January, Corral and Quevedo met, and the two caudillos came to an agreement which was published on 9 January as a revolutionary manifesto.
 Corral, who had earned his popularity by rebelling against Melgarejo and playing a leading role the revolution that ousted him.
 However, he was now allied to one of the most prominent melgarejistas left in the country; the right-hand man of Melgarejo.
-Joining his contender, Corral, Quevedo would organize an army of 1,200 men, and had left La Paz on the morning of January 10, 1875.
+Joining his contender, Corral, Quevedo would organize an army of 1,200 men, and had left La Paz on the morning of 10 January.
 The President, having heard of the revolution in Cochabamba, was head toward that city and was at the center of the government forces, personally leading his troops.
-Frías would camp in Calamarca, and departed in pursuit of Quevedo’s army on January 14 at the head of an army of 600 men.
+Frías would camp in Calamarca, and departed in pursuit of Quevedo's army on 14 January at the head of an army of 600 men.